 Low output from the thyroid can magnify the symptoms caused by female hormone imbalances during the menstrual cycle.
 One of the many indications of thyroid problems is an inability to warm up when you come in out of the cold.

-Now you understand the common causes of bloating.
-We would like to share some information that can remedy the problem:
+Now that you understand the common causes of bloating, here’s how to remedy the problem:

 Pumpkin seed oil capsules, when either taken on a regular basis, or as needed during the luteal phase of the menstrual cycle, are usually quite effective.
 Not only for addressing the bloat, but also to get you off the hormonal emotional roller-coaster.